-Our experienced and trusted HVAC technicians at Richmond’s Air are more than happy to help you compare the costs and benefits of keeping or replacing your air conditioner, but here are some key factors you can start considering:
+Our Houston HVAC repair technicians at Richmond’s Air are more than happy to help you compare the costs and benefits of keeping or replacing your air conditioner, but here are some key factors you can start considering:

 The Age of Your Unit

 If your air conditioning unit is ten to twelve years old (or more), then you can consider it has fulfilled its life expectancy.
 When you start having problems with a system of this age, it’s probably time to upgrade.

 While you might be comfortable with your existing system, you’ll likely wonder how you got along before you had a new system installed when it’s all said and done.
 Newer air conditioning systems are much more efficient, environmentally friendly, and comfortable.
 They’re more likely to have a constant flow of conditioned air and they’re able to adjust more for indoor humidity conditions.
 And when it comes to your energy bills, you can expect to save an estimated 20% if you upgrade to an Energy Star qualified system.

 A general rule of thumb in the HVAC industry is that when your repair costs equal or exceed 50% of the value of your air conditioning system, then it’s time to replace instead of repair.
 But if your A/C unit can be repaired effectively at a generally low cost, then opt to repair as long as you don’t have to come back again in a few weeks.